dryairship/quiz-kitty/README.md

 # quiz-kitty

-A messenger bot built for the Facebook Messaging Hackcathon.
+A messenger bot built for the Facebook Messaging Hackathon.
 The bot is deployed on the Facebook page [Quiz Kitty](https://www.facebook.com/quizkitty/).

 ## About
 The bot asks you GK questions.
 The questions are fetched from [Open Trivia DB](https://opentdb.com/), which I am allowed to use under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.